High Wycombe

 High Wycombe has a typical household mix, with a lower-than-average median household size

 Family households account for 72.5% of all households, including 30.2% couples with children, 26.8% couples without children, and 14.1% single parent families.
 Non-family households make up the remaining 27.5%, with lone person households at 24.7% and group households comprising 2.8%.
-The median household size is 2.5 people, smaller than the Greater Perth average of 2.6.
+The median household size is 2.5 people, which is smaller than the Greater Perth average of 2.6.

 Frequently Asked Questions - Households